 Amanda Ryding is a partner in the insurance team of CBP Lawyers, specialising in directors’ and officers’ exposure and professional indemnity claims.
-She has acted for both insurers and plaintiffs and has particular expertise in conducting large scale litigation.
+She has acted for both insurers and plaintiffs and has particular expertise in conducting large-scale litigation.
 Amanda has advised insurers in respect of a wide range of claims against directors, both under the Corporations Act 2001 (Cth) and the common law.
 Recently, Amanda was a key member of the team that brought the leading case on the operation of section 6 of the Law Reform (Miscellaneous Provisions) Act 1946 (NSW), Chubb & ors v Moore & ors, to the Court of Appeal of the Supreme Court of NSW.

 Amanda has lectured and presented training seminars to clients on a range of subjects, including the Competition and Consumer Act, third party claims against insurers, document management, and email and internet risk management.
 She is the co-author of "The e company", published by Lawbook Co.
-Between 1990 and 2000, Amanda practised in the UK.
+Between 1990 and 2000, Amanda practiced in the UK.

 In 2014-15 and 2015-16, Amanda was listed in Best Lawyers in Australia as a leading insurance lawyer.
 She was also listed in the 2014 edition of Legal 500 as a recommended insurance lawyer for her "incredible ability to formulate strategy".

 Amanda was admitted to the Supreme Court in WA in 1989 and in NSW in 2001.
 She is admitted to practice in the Supreme Courts of WA and NSW, the Federal Court and High Court of Australia, as well as the High Court of England and Wales.
 Amanda joined CBP Lawyers in 2008.